 And just remember to follow the rules of the road.
-Even a speeding ticket can cause your car insurance rates to go up.
+Even a speeding ticket affects your car insurance rate.

 Other kinds of savings

-A good driver discount is only one of several discounts that insurance companies often offer.
+A good driver discount is only one of many discounts that insurers often offer.
 Some insurers even offer other discounts and benefits that are related to safe driving.